Galactic-Kurisu/KurisuBot/README.md

 # ✦.˳·˖✶ Kuriworker ✦.˳·˖✶

 ⚬ Hello!
 I am kurisugk (Or galactic-kurisu), whichever you call me, I'm a big nerd who loves these kind of things.
-So have fun around here!

 ⚬ What we have here is the **kurisugk** official discord bot

 ⚬ MAKE SURE TO **PIP** INSTALL discord.py AND wikipedia